isomerpages/sp-ie/index.md

       title: SP Transformation Made Possible
   - infobar:
       title: “PIONEERING PRODUCTIVITY AND INNOVATION”
-      subtitle: Industry & Partnerships (INP)
       id: infobar
-      description: INP aims to uplift the capabilities of the SMEs to help them transform by enhancing their productivity, innovation and building talent for the industry.
+      description: Our aim is to uplift the capabilities of the SMEs to help them transform by enhancing their productivity, innovation and building talent for the industry.
       button: Find out more